tranvietphuoc/notebook/README.md

 ```
 * Notice that `<Image-Name>` must be change.
 And use `-v $(pwd):/home/phuoc/work` to associate the image with local folder.
 * Base on [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/)...
+* Or you can use `docker pull phuoctv/jupyter:latest` to pull the image.
+Then run the command above.